catseye/SixtyPical/doc/SixtyPical.md

     byte pos

-A location in memory may be given explicitly on a user-defined memory location.
+An address in memory may be given explicitly on a user-defined memory location.

     byte table screen @ 1024

+Or, a user-defined memory location may be given an initial value.
+But in this case, an explicit address in memory cannot be given.

+    byte pos = 0
+    byte table scores = [1, 3, 8, 17, 26, 100]

 A user-defined vector memory location is decorated with READS and WRITES lists like a routine (see below), and it may only hold addresses of routines which